WSTN: Falling silent

 WSTN went temporarily dark on October 25, 2006, after license holder Family Worship Center Church, Inc., got into a dispute with the leaseholder of the station's broadcast tower site that made it, in the licensee's words, "impossible to operate the radio station".
 The FCC granted the station special temporary authority to remain silent on October 30, 2006, with a scheduled expiration on January 30, 2007.
 In January 2007, the dispute was not resolved so the station requested an extension which was granted on January 18, 2007, with a new expiration date on April 30, 2007.
 In April 2007, the station reported that the dispute was not yet resolved and that they were seeking alternative transmitter sites in case no resolution could be reached.
 The FCC granted them an additional extension on May 1, 2007, with an expiration of August 1, 2007.

-Normally, under the provisions of the Telecommunications Act of 1996, any broadcast station that fails to operate for one full year is subject to automatic forfeiture and cancellation of their broadcast license.
+Normally, under the provisions of the Telecommunications Act of 1996, any broadcast station that fails to operate for more than twelve consecutive months is subject to automatic forfeiture and cancellation of their broadcast license.
 At the licensee's request, WSTN's license was cancelled on April 5, 2012.